Retained neonatal reflexes... What should we know?

 • Weak at ball skills

-• Poor articulation – due to an extension of the tongue
+• Poor articulation – due to an extension of the tongue in the mouth.

 The Moro reflex is a response to unexpected changes within the infant’s environment and acts as the infants’ “fight of flight” response.
 The Moro Reflex should disappear at 2-4 months and should be replaced by the adult “Startle” reflex.
 The prolonged retention of this reflex can be highly

 • Motion sickness